History of SWAN Day

 Martha Richards oversaw all the fundraising, publicity, artist liaisons, and website maintenance for SWAN Day for 11 years from its inception in 2007 through SWAN Day 2018.
 She organized SWAN events in New York City in collaboration with the League of Professional Theatre Women, New York Women in Film and Television, and the Coalition of Women in the Arts and Media.
 She helped produce Paula Kimper’s opera about Sojourner Truth as part of SWAN Day 2012 and she produced Mary Watkins’ opera, Dark River: The Fannie Lou Hamer Story in 2014.
 She also obtained SWAN video endorsements from Sandra Oh, Isabel Allende, and Famke Janssen.

-In June 2018, since Martha Richards was approaching retirement age, WomenArts chose StateraArts to lead SWAN Day 2019.
+In June 2018, since Martha Richards was approaching retirement age, WomenArts chose StateraArts to coordinate SWAN Day 2019.
 Huttner and Richards will continue to be involved in SWAN Day – organizing their own SWAN events.
 Martha Richards continues to advise the Statera team as an active member of the StateraArts Advisory Board.
 They know that the idea of SWAN Day resonates with women artists around the world, and they have high hopes that it will continue to grow under the leadership of StateraArts.